 Defined by soaring white pylons and their distinctive cables, the Sixth Street Viaduct in Milwaukee is both a local landmark as well as a critical path for the city.
 As a replacement to a 92-year old bridge, the Viaduct’s design nods to the City’s industrial history, while creating a fresh new image for the neighborhood.

 As the design consultants for the project, Kahler Slater created a new landmark entrance to the Menomonee Valley neighborhood.
-This bridge and Miller Park (Home of the Milwaukee Brewers) are considered the catalysts for the resulting redevelopment of the area.
+This bridge and American Family Field (Home of the Milwaukee Brewers) are considered the catalysts for the resulting redevelopment of the area.
 The bridge was the first cable-stayed bridge for vehicular traffic in Wisconsin and spans over two rail lines, four surface streets and two waterways.